-Individuals with a bachelor's degree in the designated field are eligible to seek admission to graduate programs.
+Individuals with a bachelor's degree, confirmed by receipt of official transcript in the designated field are eligible to seek admission to graduate programs.
 Students seeking admission to graduate programs must display evidence of academic aptitude, achievement and motivation.
 Any application materials, incomplete applications or applications received after the admission deadline, will be reviewed only at the discretion of the designated department.
 The respective graduate department will make all final decisions as to admission status.
 The Program Director's determination may be appealed in writing to the appropriate Dean within 30 calendar days of the director's determination.
 The Dean's decision is final.